Kentucky Derby Winners: Full List, Results and History (1875–2026)

 How are horses selected for the Kentucky Derby?

 Horses earn points in the Road to the Kentucky Derby prep race series.
 The top 18 point earners get into the gate.
-International qualifiers can also earn spots.
+International qualifiers earn spots through the Japan Road and the European and Middle East Road.
 The maximum field size is 20 horses.

 Did Sovereignty win the Triple Crown?

 No. Sovereignty won the Kentucky Derby and Belmont Stakes but skipped the Preakness Stakes.
-Journalism won the Preakness that year.
-Because Sovereignty did not run in all three races the Triple Crown title was not possible at the Belmont.
-He is the first Kentucky Derby winner ever to skip the Preakness and still win the Belmont Stakes.
+Journalism won the 2025 Preakness.
+Because Sovereignty did not run all three races the Triple Crown title was not possible.
+He is the first Derby winner ever to skip the Preakness and still win the Belmont Stakes.